National Investigation Agency: Subordinates

+Director General

+Legal basis

 A bill for the formation of the National Investigation Agency was passed by Parliament in December 2008.
-As per the bill, NIA has concurrent jurisdiction which empowers the Central Agency to probe terror attacks in any part of the country, covering offences, including challenge to the country's sovereignty and integrity, bomb blasts, hijacking of aircraft and ships, attacks on nuclear installations.
-The amendments to the NIA Act have brought the offences relating to the smuggling in High-Quality Counterfeit Indian Currency under the definition of a terrorist act aimed at damaging the monetary stability of the country and therefore can be investigated by the NIA.
+As per the legislation, NIA has concurrent jurisdiction which empowers the Central Agency to probe terror attacks in any part of the country, covering offences including challenges to the country's sovereignty and integrity, bomb blasts, hijacking of aircraft and ships and attacks on nuclear installations.
+The amendments to the NIA Act have brought offences relating to the smuggling in high-quality counterfeit Indian currency under the definition of a terrorist act aimed at damaging the monetary stability of the country and therefore open to investigation by the NIA.

-The ground staff of the agency in the national capital could be drawn from existing central staff and security organisations while in the states, permanent deputation from the state police could be taken.

-The National Investigative Agency Bill and Unlawful Activities (Prevention) Amendment Bill on Tuesday, 30 December 2008, became a law as President Pratibha Patil gave her assent to the legislation which was passed in the last session of the parliament.
+The National Investigative Agency Bill and Unlawful Activities (Prevention) Amendment Bill became law on 30 December 2008 as President Pratibha Patil gave her assent to the legislation which was passed in the last session of the parliament.

-NIA (Amendment) Bill 2019
+NIA (Amendment) Act, 2019

 The NIA (Amendment) Bill 2019 was passed by the parliament on 17 July 2019.
 The Bill aims to give more teeth to the investigating powers of the NIA.
 It empowers the NIA to probe terror attacks targeting Indians and Indian interests abroad.
 The amended legislation, which aims to primarily empower the anti-terror agency to investigate scheduled offences such as human trafficking; circulation of fake currency; manufacture and sale of prohibited arms; and cyber-terrorism, was passed with a majority of 278 votes in favour and six against in the Lok Sabha.
 It was also passed in the Rajya Sabha after those opposed to it staged a walkout.
 This amendment will now also allow NIA to investigate the Sri Lanka Easter Bombings and Kabul Gurudwara bombing.

 Vision

-Agency aims to be a thoroughly professional investigative agency matching the best international standards.
+The organisation aims to be a thoroughly professional investigative agency matching the best international standards.
 It aims to set the standards of excellence in counter terrorism and other national security related investigations at the national level by developing into a highly trained, partnership oriented workforce.
 It also aims at creating deterrence for existing and potential terrorist groups/individuals.
 It aims to develop as a storehouse of all terrorist related information.